moka-rs/moka/README.md

 ## Features

+Moka provides a rich and flexible feature set while maintaining high hit ratio and a high level of concurrency for concurrent access.

 - Thread-safe, highly concurrent in-memory cache implementations:
     - Synchronous caches that can be shared across OS threads.
     - An asynchronous (futures aware) cache that can be accessed inside and outside